rsarka34/Pulmo-TS2ONN/README.md

 # Cite as
-A. Roy, U. Satija and S. Karmakar, "Pulmo-TS2ONN: A Novel Triple Scale Self Operational Neural Network for Pulmonary Disorder Detection Using Respiratory Sounds," in IEEE Transactions on Instrumentation and Measurement, vol. 73, pp. 1-12, 2024, Art no. 6502812, doi: 10.1109/TIM.2024.3378206.
+A. Roy, U. Satija and S. Karmakar, "Pulmo-TS2ONN: A Novel Triple Scale Self Operational Neural Network for Pulmonary Disorder Detection Using Respiratory Sounds," in *IEEE Transactions on Instrumentation and Measurement*, vol. 73, pp. 1-12, 2024, Art no. 6502812, doi: 10.1109/TIM.2024.3378206.

 ```bibtex
 @ARTICLE{10473755,